 |Stage 1||Stage 2||Stage 3||Stage 4||Stage 5|

-The stage 1 preadolescent has no pubic hair except for a fine “peach fuzz” body hair.
+The Stage 1 preadolescent has no pubic hair except for a fine “peach fuzz” body hair.

-In stage 2, there is sparse growth of long, slightly darkened, downy hair mostly along the labia.
+In Stage 2, there is sparse growth of long, slightly darkened, downy hair mostly along the labia.
 This hair is usually straight or only slightly curled.

-In stage 3, the pubic hair becomes darker, coarser, and curlier.
+In Stage 3, the pubic hair becomes darker, coarser, and curlier.
 It now grows sparsely over the mons veneris area.

-In stage 4, the hair grows in more densely.
+In Stage 4, the hair grows in more densely.
 It becomes as coarse and curly as in the adult, but there is not as much of it.

-The mature adult, stage 5, has the classic coarse and curly pubic hair that extends onto the inner thighs.
+The mature adult, Stage 5 has the classic coarse and curly pubic hair that extends onto the inner thighs.

 The final amount, color, and distribution of pubic hair surrounding the vagina is quite variable.
-About 90% of woman aged 18 and older have a “horizontal” pattern diagrammed below (far left).
+About 90% of women aged 18 and older have a “horizontal” pattern diagrammed below (far left).
 Other hair patterns are also depicted.